albar965/littlenavmap-manual/en/PROFILE.md

 ### Top of Climb and Top of Descent Paths {#toc-and-tod-paths}

-The elevation profile will also display the top of climb and top of descent which are calculated based on the current [Aircraft Performance](AIRCRAFTPERF.md) profile.
+The elevation profile will also display the top of climb and top of descent which are calculated based on the current [Aircraft Performance](AIRCRAFTPERF.md) profile and wind situation.

 Note that the TOC and TOD calculation is influenced by altitude restrictions in procedures. _Little Navmap_ will calculate a climb or descent path always adhering to restrictions.
 The resulting path might use a higher or lower climb or descent speed than expected.